-- Psychotropic drugs include Antipsychotics, Antidepressants, Lithium, Stimulants, Alpha agonists (e.g., clonidine or guanfacine), Anxiolytics/hypnotics (e.g., benzodiazepines and nonbenzodiazepines), and Anticonvulsants/mood stabilizer.
-Prescriptions written for less than 5 days were associated with medications such as a benzodiazepine to help the child prepare for a planned medical or dental procedure. - 2.
+- 1. Psychotropic drugs include Antipsychotics, Antidepressants, Lithium, Stimulants, Alpha agonists (e.g., clonidine or guanfacine), Anxiolytics/hypnotics (e.g., benzodiazepines and nonbenzodiazepines), and Anticonvulsants/mood stabilizers.
+Prescriptions written for fewer than 5 days were associated with medications such as a benzodiazepine to help the child prepare for a planned medical or dental procedure. - 2.
 Age calculated on the last day of the month. - 3.
-Children were allowed up to a 15-day grace period to allow for early or late refills of medication. - 4.
+Children were allowed up to a 10-day grace period to allow for early or late refills of medication. - 4.
 The use of multiple psychotropic medications may lead to potentially harmful conditions for the child: too many of the same type of drug, drug interactions, or overmedication.
 However, there are a number of scenarios where multiple psychotropic medications are appropriate when closely monitored by the physician and Children's Division. - 5.
-Children's Division obtains a recommendation from a Qualified Psychiatrist about initiation of a psychotropic medication for a child aged 3 or younger, prior to making a determination regarding informed consent. - 6.
-Children's Division obtains a recommendation from a Qualified Psychiatrist about initiation of three or more psychotropic medications for a child age 4 -17, prior to making a determination regarding informed consent. - 7.
+Children's Division requires a recommendation from a Qualified Psychiatrist about initiation of a psychotropic medication for a child aged 3 or younger, prior to making a determination regarding informed consent. - 6.
+Children's Division requires a recommendation from a Qualified Psychiatrist about initiation of three or more psychotropic medications for a child age 4 -17, prior to making a determination regarding informed consent. - 7.
 Children utilizing two different strengths of the same medication are not included in the report to allow the provider to change dosing as needed. - 8.
 Multiple prescribers for this report are identified by the prescriber ID on the pharmacy claim processed by MO HealthNet Division.
-Children's Division ensures that a recommendation from a Qualified Psychiatrist as to whether or not consent should be granted is obtained prior to informed consent for initiation of any psychotropic medication by multiple prescribers.
-Children's Division is aware of several children on this report who utilize multiple prescribers in the same practice coordinating care.
+Children's Division requires that a recommendation from a Qualified Psychiatrist as to whether or not consent should be granted is obtained prior to informed consent for initiation of any psychotropic medication by multiple prescribers.
+Children's Division is aware that multiple prescribers may be indicated in a patient's claims history if there are multiple prescribers in a single practice coordinating care for the child.